imCodePartnerAB/imcms/docs/tutorial/first-web-site.rst

 8. Let's create new document.
 Click on Admin Panel **Document List** and follow :doc:`Document Management </content-management/document/index>` guide.

-9. It is good, if document has been created, but nobody except you don`t know about it, soo let's add created document to menu.
+9. It is good, if document has been created, but nobody know, except you, about it, soo let's add created document to menu.
 To add document to menu consider :doc:`Menu Management </content-management/menu>` topic.

 10. Great - now you know how to create page and add it to menu, but you ask the question - 'How I should fill content on my new page'.